viniciusf-dev/nebulla/README.md

 ---

 *Nebulla* is a project dedicated to high performance, clean code, and ease of use in text embedding tasks.
 We hope this README provides clarity on both how to get started and the inner workings of the model.

----

-### Explanation of How the Model Works

-1. **Preprocessing:**
-   The text input is first normalized (lowercase, punctuation removal, etc.) and tokenized.
-This process ensures that the tokens match those expected in the vocabulary.

-2. **Vocabulary Mapping:**
-   The tokenized text is then mapped to indices using the vocabulary manager.
-This is crucial for consistent lookup of embeddings.

-3. **Embedding Lookup & Computation:**
-   The indices retrieved are fed into the embedding module, where each index is associated with a pre-trained (or initialized) vector.
-The result is a set of vector representations corresponding to the tokens.

-4. **Projection:**
-   An optional projection layer performs a linear transformation on the combined embeddings.
-This may involve dimensionality reduction or adaptation to a different representation space required for downstream tasks.

-5. **Facade Integration:**
-   Finally, the `facade.rs` module acts as the public API.
-It orchestrates the preprocessing, lookup, and projection steps so that the user simply receives the final embedding vector.

-This modular design not only promotes high performance (by leveraging Rust’s efficiency) but also ensures that each stage of the text embedding pipeline is easy to test, extend, and maintain.